Nick Digilio: Nick D. and Garry Lee and The Nick Digilio Show

 For several years, Digilio co-hosted a weekend late-night radio program on WGN with Garry Lee Wright and on May 31, 1998, he began hosting his own program called Nick at Night - joined by Wright on Fridays.
 On February 10, 2006, Digilio's program's name was changed to 'The Nick Digilio Show' to correspond with a move from late-nights to prime time on Saturday night and not-so-late nights on Friday and Sunday nights.
 The Nick Digilio Show was heard on WGN Radio in Chicago (720 AM), where Digilio discussed popular culture, current events, all things Chicago, and other hot topics including why the Flavor Bowl from KFC is the best fast food item ever produced, and the fact that there actually once was vegetable flavored Jell-O.

 The former weekend producer of The Nick Digilio Show was Craig Collins, replacing Andy "The Count" Hermann.
 Mike "Broham" Stephen used to produce Digilio's Sunday night program.
 Craig also managed the Nick D. Show Producer's Blog on the WGN Radio website.

 Digilio was fired from WGN Radio on September 4, 2020, as part of a talent shakeup, after 35 years at the station.

-Aspects of the show

-Listeners who have viewed some of Nick's photos on his WGN web page have compared his face to the late pitchmen, Billy Mays; this analogy saddens Nick.

-Nick is a fan of McDonald's "Mac Wrap"

-He enjoys doing celebrity impressions when appropriate, such as: